 With recent snowfall and windy and rainy winter days, camping might not necessarily be on people’s minds!
-However, camping in the San Juan Islands is very popular and the campgrounds fill up quickly and the earlier you make reservations the better!
+However, camping in the San Juan Islands is very popular and the campgrounds fill up quickly.
+Hence, the earlier you make reservations the better!
 And if you are a San Juan County resident, you have first dibs at county park camping reservations for the year every January!

 San Juan Island

 Lakedale Resort offers family lakeside camping.
-They offer classic, family and double campsites with picnic tables and fire pits, restrooms and shower, as well as RV sites with electric and water hookups.
+They have classic, family and double campsites with picnic tables and fire pits, restrooms and shower, as well as RV sites with electric and water hookups.
 If you prefer to glamp instead, you can rent a canvas cabin or go even fancier with a luxury yurt.

-Spencer Spit State Park is the place to go for crabbing, clamming, saltwater fishing (all the aforementioned need proper state licensing), swimming, diving, hiking and wildlife viewing.
+Spencer Spit State Park is the place to go to for crabbing, clamming, saltwater fishing (all the aforementioned need proper state licensing), swimming, diving, hiking and wildlife viewing.
 The park offers large and private standard campsites with picnic tables and fire pits and has two restrooms and a dump station.
 There are no showers or hookups.

 Lopez Islander Resort offers both standard campsites with picnic tables and RV sites with electric hookups.
 The resort has hot showers and access to the pool.
 The campground overlooks Fisherman Bay and has easy access to Lopez Village, the parks and beaches.